Goucher College: Design, layout, and sustainability

 The architectural design firm responsible for planning the campus, Moore and Hutchins, elected to group buildings together into informal zones based on function, departing from the Romanesque style of the previous Baltimore campus.
 The buildings on campus are clad in tan-colored Butler stone chosen to reflect a Modernist theme.
 Over the years, the architecture of the campus has won numerous awards.
-The campus has also been recognized for its commitment to sustainability and energy efficiency, being called a "Top 25 Green College."
+The campus has also been recognized for its commitment to sustainability and energy efficiency, being called a "Top 25 Green College".
 In 2009, Goucher announced a goal for all new and existing buildings to achieve at least a Silver rating according to the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) green building certification system.
 In 2007, the campus was added to the National Register of Historic Places.

-The campus underwent significant changes when in 2017 several of its primary residential buildings were relocated as part of an extensive plan to construct a "First-year Village" comprising modernized residential halls and recreational facilities for newly matriculated freshmen.
+The campus underwent significant changes when in 2017 several of its primary residential buildings were relocated as part of an extensive plan to construct a "First-Year Village" comprising modernized residential halls and recreational facilities for newly matriculated freshmen.
 The new freshmen dorms have a capacity of 450 and opened in the fall of 2018.
 These developments coincided with substantial renovations to Mary Fisher Hall, with its campus cafe upgraded to a full-fledged, 550-seat dining hall.
 Goucher also announced plans to build a new 35000 sqft Science Research Center to provide additional lab space and resources for expanded biology, chemistry, and environmental science departments.
-To raise capital for these projects, Goucher initiated a fundraising campaign to raise $100 million from alumni and other donors, of which it has raised $96 million.
+To raise capital for these projects, Goucher initiated a fundraising campaign to raise $100 million from alumni and other donors, of which it had raised $96 million by the end of fiscal year 2023.
+In 2023, Goucher received a $10 million gift, its largest from any living alumna, which was placed towards the Judy C. Lewent '70 Science Center, a proposed 47000 sqft addition to the existing Hoffberger Science Center.
+Goucher broke ground on the new Science Center in April 2025, with the project being slated to open in fall 2027.